10 Things Every Programmer Should Know

 The scripting language makes it easy to create tools and scripts to solve common problems in the programming world.
 If you have a good command over a scripting language like Python then you can automate mundane stuff easily.

-Once again, I suggest you to learn Python to kill two birds in one stone, and if you need some more resources, these list of free Python courses are also very helpful
+Once again, I suggest you learn Python to kill two birds in one stone, and if you need some more resources, this list of free Python courses are also very helpful

-Computer science graduates and people who aspire to become programmers can use this list to find out about things, tools, and skills to become a successful programmer.
+Computer science graduates and people who aspire to become programmers can use this list to find out about things, tools, and skills to become a successful programmers.

-By the way, if you are interested to learn more about things programmers should know, there is a lot of guidance available in terms of important things for programmers and you can find great advice on the Internet as 97 Things Programmer should know, a must read for every serious programmer.
+By the way, if you are interested to learn more about things programmers should know, there is a lot of guidance available in terms of important things for programmers and you can find great advice on the Internet as 97 Things Programmers should know, a must-read for every serious programmer.